Sport, Fitness & Leisure Study Programmes

 What facilities and trips are available?

 You may have the opportunity to visit Wembley Stadium, St Georges Park, London 2012 sporting facilities and outdoor activity centres.
-Students in 2016 also had the opportunity to watch the English team train and take part in one of their sessions in the lead-up to the Six Nations competition!

 What have your past students gone on to do?